For information 410.787.4000

 Screening candidates should be at least 50 years of age who have smoked for a TOTAL of 20 pack-years (average number of packs per day multiplied by total years smoked) AND have one of the additional risk factors (other than second hand smoke):

-WHAT ARE THE COMPONENTS OF A REDUCED-DOSE LUNG CANCER SCREENING CT?
+WHAT ARE THE COMPONENTS OF A LOW-DOSE LUNG CANCER SCREENING CT?

 WHEN ARE SCREENING RESULTS AVAILABLE?

 All lung CT results are reviewed by a multi-disciplinary team here at UM BWMC that includes a thoracic surgeon, oncologist, pulmonologist and radiologist.
 Results are provided directly to the referring physician to be discussed with the participant.